 Read for Books is a charity book drive with the intention of raising awareness of reading and share the gift of reading with the less privileged.
-From 14 to 29 July 2018, for every 10 people who read for 15 minutes, one book will be donated to beneficiaries from WondeRead, Autism Association (Singapore), Canossaville Children and Community Services (Canossaville) and The Business Times Budding Artists Fund.
+From 13 to 28 July 2019, for every 10 people who read for 15 minutes, one book will be donated to selected beneficiaries.
 We hope to raise 4,250 books for them.

 About the Beneficiaries